harborhq/r-token/README.md

 | Admin      | N/A             | N/A                              | Update Participant Level Settings                                 |

-## Contributing

-Contributions are accepted from all walks of life including aliens (especially green ones).
-Just sign the [Contributor's License Agreement (CLA)](https://cla.github.com/agreement) to protect our project so that others can use it with piece of mind.
-Submissions will only be accepted after a [Contributor's License Agreement (CLA)](https://cla.github.com/agreement) has been signed.

 ## Collaborators

 * foobarfighter
 * arisa
 * bonninator